 Example: Illustrative calculation of lifetime ECL and 12-month ECL for a loan

-On 31 December 20X1, Entity A lends Entity B $100,000.
-Entity B will repay the loan in 5 annual instalments amounting to $25,000 (i.e. $125,000 in total).
-Calculation of ECL will be based on PD/LGD/EAD model:
+On 31 December 20X1, Entity A loans Entity B $100,000.
+Entity B will repay the loan in 5 annual instalments amounting to $25,000 (totalling $125,000).
+The calculation of ECL will be based on the PD/LGD/EAD model:

-PD – probability of default (assessed by Entity A)
+- PD – probability of default

-EAD – expected exposure at the time of default
+- EAD – expected exposure at the time of default

-reporting date | EAD | PD (marginal) | PD (cumulative) | LGD | EIR | Marginal ECL |
+Reporting date | EAD | PD (marginal) | PD (cumulative) | LGD | EIR | Marginal ECL |

 ---|---|---|---|---|---|---|